kim3-sudo/kenyon-hackathon/hackathon.guide.md

 For large events, pick a bar ahead of time and talk to the bar and make sure it is ok for you to bring a large group.
 You may want to reserve a section of the bar (they may ask for a payment ahead of time or a guaranteed minimum spend that they will charge you after if your people don’t order enough).

 If you are serving alcohol keep in mind: not everyone drinks (those under 21, pregnant women, and many many other people for a variety of reasons); alcohol can lead to an unsafe or uncomfortable environment; those that drink will need public transportation to get home.
-So therefore: provide non-alcoholic drinks; supervise the environment to ensure it remains professional and comfortable for all; be near public transit.
+So therefore: provide non-alcoholic drinks; supervise the environment to ensure it remains professional and comfortable for all; be near public transit

-## Registration

-Set up an [Eventbrite](https://www.eventbrite.com) registration form.

 ### Registration Limit